mvolkmann/blog/src/swift.md

 dog.age = 2 // This change doesn't affect dog2.
 print(dog.age, dog2.age) // 2 1
 ```

-Properties defined with the `var` keyword can have their value changed
-only if the instance is assigned to a `var`.
-If the instance is assigned to a `let` then its properties cannot be changed.

-Properties defined with the `let` keyword must be given a value
-when an instance is initialized and cannot be changed after that.

 A computed property is defined with a `get` function
 that computes the value each time it is referenced.